Note: If you can find used stuff on Craigslist or Ebay, typically should be 50% cost of retail.

 Jump Rope – Bruce Lee preferred jump rope, next to running.
 And bar-none the best one out of 5-6 different ones is Buddy Lee’s Aero Speed Hyperformance Jump Rope $40 [Amazon] (slightly better than his Rope Master), as it spins faster and smoother than the others (leather, plastic, etc). $40 might seem a pricey compared to a $5 Walmart one, but it’s worth it!

 Stationary Bike – Least stress to your legs compared to Elliptical, Stair Stepper, Treadmill.
 An Upright Bike takes up the least space, ie the great Schwinn Airdynes are even used by the greatest MMA fighters around the world to condition!
 The Airdynes are the best as an interval bike, because resistance increases the harder you pedal.
-This is also why they are recommended over a Spin Bike, because even though a spin bike is more closer to a real bike (you’re more bent over in a more aggressive position and no electronics/console), you have to manually change the resistance and at low resistances, it’s easier to pedal fast and keep the momentum going.
-Used Schwinn Airdynes are the best, as they used to make them metal instead of plastic.
+A spin bike is more closer to a real bike (you’re more bent over in a more aggressive position and no electronics/console), and at low resistances, it’s easier to pedal fast and keep the momentum going.
+Used Schwinn Airdynes are the great, as they used to make them metal instead of plastic.
 Current models are the AD2 $400 [Amazon] and AD6 $650.
 A Recumbent Bike is recommended for those with back or joint problems, and is most comfortable (ie easier to watch TV on or read a book).
-A best Recumbent (inclined) Bike is the Schwinn 520 Recumbent $550 (better than the non-Airdyne Schwinn 250 Recumbent Exercise Bike $380).
+A great Recumbent (inclined) Bike is the Schwinn 520 Recumbent $550 (better than the non-Airdyne Schwinn 250 Recumbent Exercise Bike $380).
 Set the resistance level high enough to where you cannot perform the exercise comfortably without using your arms.

-If instead you tend to like spinning or want a cheaper alternative (while you own a bike) get a Bike Turbo Trainer (Indoor Tracks for your existing bike).
+If biking is a main hobby, Peloton is the best high-end option – current technology for the bikes will automatically change the resistance along with the class.
+For a cheaper alternative (while you own a bike), get a Bike Turbo Trainer (Indoor Tracks for your existing bike).
 Similar to spinning except less noisy, smaller footprint (not much extra equipment and stores easily).
 Types: Magnetic resistance is cheap (good if you don’t use often), fluid is more “realistic”, and Rollers are another option (but you have to pay attention more to not slip off).